kshan27/little-lemon-restaurent/README.md

     * The main section consists sub sections which promotes the brand, showing restarent special recepies, customers feedback and core values.
     * The Footer consist Logo, some useful links, social media links to follow and Contact details.

-2. Table reservation form to book table.
+2. Online Table reservation feature to book a table in advanced date.

+## Demo
+Please visit working demo at https://little-lemon-restaurent.vercel.app/

 # Getting Started with Create React App